 A wrongful death lawyer with our firm can explain your legal options but cannot guarantee recovery in any amount.

 Types of Recoverable Damages Available In Wrongful Death Settlement

-While no amount of money can make up for the loss of a loved one, a wrongful death settlement can ease the financial burden you encounter when they pass away.
-Damages in a Texas wrongful death case may compensate for losses such as:
+While no amount of financial recovery can make up for the loss of a loved one, a wrongful death settlement can ease the financial burden you encounter when they pass away.
+Damages in a Texas wrongful death case may reimburse for losses such as:

 - Lost earning ability had your loved one lived a normal life expectancy

 - Loss of companionship, care, support, advice, and counsel

 - Lost inheritance, including what your loved one would have given to surviving family members